The Right Computer System for Digital Audio

 - This technology is becoming less common as actual multi-core CPUs become the norm, but it still exists and is generally not good for realtime performance.
 Sometimes you can disable this in the BIOS, sometimes you cannot.
 A processor that uses hyperthreading will be less stable in very low latency situations than one without.

 - This doesn't affect the flow of data to/from the audio interface, but it can cause the flow of data to/from your disk storage to become much slower.
-If you are going to use a computer in an environment with live sound, make sure to place it so that the disk is not subject to noticeable bass vibration.
-What actually happens is that the vibrations cause the mechanism inside the disk to detect read errors, and this forces a retry of the reading from the disk itself.
+If you are going to use a computer in an environment with loud live sound (specifically, high bass volume), make sure to place it so that the disk is not subject to noticeable vibration.
+The vibrations will physically displace the head-write heads of disk, and the resulting errors will force a retry of the reading from the disk.
 Retrying over and over massively reduces the rate at which data can be read from the disk.
 Avoid this.